 Now for my favorite, HAWTHORN OXYMEL.

 In Northern California, hawthorn berries are particularly abundant in the early fall.
-This year I missed the harvest deadline by about a month, so I purchased dry hawthorn berries, leaves, and flowers for use in this recipe.
+If you miss the harvest deadline you can purchase dry hawthorn berries, leaves, and flowers for use in this recipe.
 You can buy bulk herbs from your favorite herb supplier such as Mountain Rose Herbs or Starwest.

 Hawthorn is universally esteemed by Western herbalists as an all-around heart remedy.
 Chinese herbalists, however, have traditionally emphasized its benefits for digestion, especially the metabolism of fats and meat – which also helps the cardiovascular system.
 With over 5,000 years of unbroken herbal tradition, Chinese herbal medicine is the most evolved system of traditional herbal medicine on the planet.
 In this case, the Chinese have learned and adopted hawthorn berry from Western herbalists as useful for treating a wide range of cardiovascular conditions such as hypertension, high cholesterol, and other cardiovascular imbalances, whereas previously the primary use for hawthorn was for the digestive system.